gyaaniguy/personal-drive/Readme.md

 #### Future Plans
 These are just thoughts.
 Can't make any promises.
-- Feature: Encryption.
-Vital, so the host can't read our files
 - Feature: Improve search.
 Maybe in-content search, folder-specific.
 Maybe a special 'Notes' mode
 - Feature: Collaboration.
 Perhaps a checkbox that allows guests to upload?

+---

+## Shelved:
+Features we looked into but appear unfeasible.
+Not on the roadmap for now.
+- Encryption: full at-rest encryption so the host can't read your files.
+Partially done - Upload files as client-side encrypted zips.
-- Feature: More previewable files - doc, docx, ppt.
-Unsure if this will be feasible.
+- More previewable files - doc, docx, ppt.

 ---